cu2/aldebaran/README.md

 ### Clock

 The clock sends the CPU a beat every `1/clock_freq` seconds.
 If it takes more time for the CPU to execute the instruction at hand, the clock will wait and send the next beat as soon as possible.
-So the effective clock frequency (printed after ALD shuts down) is typically smaller then the theoretical.
+So the effective clock frequency (printed after ALD shuts down) is typically smaller than the theoretical.
 If `clock_freq` is zero ("TURBO" mode), the clock sends beats as fast as possible.

 ### RAM